DevART36/100-days-of-code/log.md

 Day 11 of #100DaysOfCode in #freeCodeCamp

 Just finished my first project !
 I applied media query for mobile view & some typography adjustments, I'm so happy :) I will upload this to my github tomorrow because my currently internet is so slow.
 Cheersto me :D https://t.co/gVkj949bR8
-**Thuoghts** I'm super excited for my first project and I almost done it 90%.
+**Thoughts** I'm super excited for my first project and I almost done it 90%.
 I hope I Can finish the upcoming projects and apply my learnings from the curriculum to get my peronal certificate.
 I learend now about CSS grid dimensions

 ### Day 12: January 13, Wednesday